 Another double materiality example in the financial services industry involves how banks review their lending practices and loan portfolios to make sure they're not indirectly financing activities that are harmful to the environment.
 These decisions can have a positive environmental impact (such as divesting from fossil fuel investments) while also impacting the bank's financial performance and lending risk.

 Healthcare company UnitedHealth Group has employed and implemented double materiality in several different ways in its business.
 From a financial perspective, investing in the health and wellness of employees helps reduce absenteeism and healthcare costs, which improve employee productivity and engagement.
 Additionally, by promoting healthier lifestyles, UnitedHealth Group can position itself as an employer of choice and attract and retain high-quality talent.

 In recent years, UnitedHealth has implemented workplace wellness programs where employees can participate in activities such as fitness classes, health screenings, and stress management workshops to improve their physical and mental well-being.
 The company also launched a program called "UnitedHealthcare Community Plan" which aims to improve the health and well-being of low-income populations and other underserved communities.
 This program provides access to health care services and community-based support systems, such as transportation assistance and meal delivery, that are designed to help people manage chronic health conditions.

 All of these initiatives and programs embody the sustainability principle of double materiality.

-For corporate leaders and ESG practitioners, materiality is a powerful concept to understand and put into practice.
-Materiality assessments are projects to help an organization understand, organize, and prioritize its material topics and themes to guide and inform its sustainability or ESG strategy.
+For boards, corporate executives, and ESG and sustainability practitioners, materiality is a powerful concept to understand and put into practice.
+Materiality assessments are projects that help an organization organize and prioritize its material topics and themes to guide its sustainability or ESG strategy.